What are wisdom teeth?

 Should you have your wisdom teeth removed?
 The answer to that question is not simple.
 If you’re in your teens and a dentist says you should have your wisdom teeth taken out, they are likely considering whether they will cause problems in the future.
 If it’s a case of “if those teeth erupt, they will crowd the other teeth and cause pain,” then it’s probably necessary to have them removed.

-But if there’s no immediate sign of trouble or infection happening now or on the horizon — just a concern about future issues—you might be able to put things off for now.
+But if there’s no immediate sign of trouble or infection happening now or on the horizon — just a concern about future issues — you might be able to put things off for now.
+There can be benefits of keeping wisdom teeth that are fully erupted, easy to clean, and not causing pressure.
+People also ask what percentage of people get their wisdom teeth removed and how many people keep their wisdom teeth; the answer varies by anatomy and risk factors.

 What happens if you don’t have your wisdom teeth removed?